All Episodes

 In other words, he's right.

-There are frequently helicopters and military personnel involved either during or after
+There are frequently helicopters and military personnel involved either during or after an event.

-It is, in essence, something you hear about, but which is very, very rare.
+Well, this is the thing first, it is, in essence, something you hear about, but which is very, very rare.

-In other words, of the 600 or so people I've worked with who have I felt I had abduction cases that I had no reason to disbelieve whatsoever.
+In other words, of the 600 or so people I've worked with who have I felt had abutched in cases that I had no reason to disbelieve whatsoever, I would say only a very small handful of those people seem to report what would seem to be government interference with them, Debbie Jordan actually being one, and she's a woman of extremely high credibility.

-But, this is the problem.
+But this is the problem.

 All you can do is intimidate, and it never seems to intimidate anyone.